Six Billion ‘Earth-like’ Planets in the Milky Way Galaxy?

-The Milky Way galaxy is estimated to be about 100,000 light-years across and 12 billion years old.
+The Milky Way galaxy is estimated to be about 100,000 lightyears across and 12 billion years old.
+Think that’s big?
+The observable universe is 93 billion light-years across and 13.8 billion years old.
+Our galaxy and universe are vast.
 So, why would there only be one planet like ours?
 Researchers think there are billions of planets like the blue marble of the cosmos.

 More Neighbors Than We Thought

-Most scientists believe that there are many Earth-like planets in the galaxy, but few agree on how many there likely are.
-The size of space raises the odds of at least one other planet that harbors life.
+Most scientists believe that there are many Earth-like planets in the galaxy, but they disagree on how many there probably are.
+The huge size of space makes it likely there is at least one other planet that harbors life.
 But what if you were told there were six billion exoplanets similar to Earth in size and terrain?

-This is not the first time UBC has been involved in a similar headline-making story.
-In March, a UBC student found 17 new exoplanets, including one that is about the same size as ours.
+This is not the first time UBC has been involved in a headline-making story.
+In March 2020, a UBC student found 17 new exoplanets, including one that is about the same size as ours.
 It is called KIC-7340288 b and has Earth-like attributes.

-It has been a good year in the hunt for exoplanets.
-Scientists – professional and amateur – have presented findings that can better help us locate Earth-like planets.
+Scientists have recently presented findings that can help us locate Earth-like planets.

 One study looked at the nature of the exoplanets in our galaxy.
 It concluded that we might be living in a so-called Ocean Galaxy.
 It is now thought that about 4,000 known exoplanets could be water worlds.
-Another study suggested that airborne dust on exoplanets could mean there is alien life.
+Another study suggested that airborne dust on exoplanets could be a sign of alien life.

-Space exploration is booming thanks to a wave of new technologies and data.
+Space exploration is booming thanks to a wave of new technologies.